nginyc/big-tetris-player/README.md

 #### Fast-Features

 What we did: We reduced the time complexity of computing each feature by maintaining necessary derived-state variables within our custom abstraction of a Tetris game state `GameState`.
+We also avoided cloning of `GameState` for each move during the 1-layer game state search (no parallelisation), instead reusing a single `GameState` construct over all searches instead.

-Before: // TODO
+Before: Able to clear 236,276,947 rows in 2h 25min 15s (8714554ms) => 27,113 rows / s

-After: // TODO
+After: Able to clear 154,295,033 rows in 37min 22s (2242825ms) => 68,794 rows / s

-Speedup: // TODO
+Speedup: 2.54x

-Conditions: // TODO
+Conditions: Intel(R) Core(TM) i7-7700HQ CPU @ 2.80GHz, 2801 Mhz, 4 Core(s), 8 Logical Processor(s)

 #### Parallel-Simulation-Eval

 What we did: We spawned multiple threads to simulate multiple Tetris games concurrently in the evaluation of a single set of weights.

-Before: Able to clear 100,565,297 rows in 37min 4s (2223625ms) => 45226 rows / s
+Before: Able to clear 100,565,297 rows in 37min 4s (2223625ms) => 45,226 rows / s

-After: Able to clear 92,394,118 rows in 9min 2s (542072ms) => 170446 rows / s
+After: Able to clear 92,394,118 rows in 9min 2s (542072ms) => 170,446 rows / s

 Speedup: 3.77x